Liu-Yitao/Python_Stack_Line_Plot/README.md

 Stacked line plots are common in the field of Paleoclimate research.
 They are usually done in GUI plot APP.
-But in Python, some settings are needed.
+But in Python, some specific settings are needed.
 Here is a sample of how to make it using Python.

 # Stacked Line Plot